VineetKiragi/CMPE-257/Paper/paper.md

 ## Applying BERT Uncased Whole Word Masking with Squad Benchmarking (Devansh)

-In this method, I explore the following:
+In this method, we explore the following:
 - What it means for BERT to achieve "human-level performance on question-answering"?
 - Is using BERT a powerful search technique for question-answering?

+After collecting the training data of cities in the US, we need to fine-tune our model to work well for this dataset.
+The format is maintained to be SQuAD-like.

+### Impact of Transfer Learning

+In order to leverage the benefits of transfer learning, we must train the BERT pre-trained model again with our training dataset.
+This will update the weights to make the model's predictions relevant.

 ## Rahul